 Urgency, frequency, or chronic fatigue due to sleep disruption can interfere with work and daily routines and lead to lower productivity at work and at home.
 You make far less progress when you constantly have to interrupt what you are doing to run to the bathroom.

-People living with OAB often avoid leaving the house out of fear of a flare up in symptoms, especially urge incontinence.
+People living with OAB often avoid leaving the house out of fear of a flare-up in symptoms, especially urge incontinence.
 This could cause them to miss out on important or fun events that are an essential part of a healthy lifestyle.
 Someone who once got great joy out of social events may find themselves more isolated and homebound out of fear and embarrassment.

 Nocturia is a common symptom of OAB.
-Defined as the need to get out of bed two or more times at night, nocturia can cause chronic fatigue and lack of energy that can exacerbate other OAB complications.
+It’s defined as the need to get out of bed two or more times at night to urinate.
+It can cause chronic fatigue and lack of energy that may exacerbate other OAB complications.
 Each time the urge to urinate interrupts your night you have to struggle to return to the deep and most restful stages of sleep.
 This can lead to fatigue.

 A lower quality of life can have emotional effects on people with OAB.
 The self-imposed isolation and embarrassment can limit beneficial relationships and cause people to feel poorly about themselves.
 According to the Mayo Clinic, there is an association between depression and OAB symptoms.

 There’s a misconception out there that urinary incontinence will not occur if a person with OAB limits the amount of fluid intake to a very small amount.
 In fact, not drinking enough fluids can cause distress on the bladder and worsen OAB symptoms.
 Your doctor can help you find a balance between hydration and worsening symptoms.